tilezen/vector-datasource/docs/layers.md

 * Layer name: `buildings`
 * Geometry types: `point` and `polygon`

-Polygons from OpenStreetMap representing building footprints, building label placement points, building_part features, and address points.
+Polygons from OpenStreetMap representing building footprints, building label placement points, `building_part` features, address points, and entrance and exit points.
 Starts at zoom 13 by including huge buildings, progressively adding all buildings at zoom 16+.
 Address points are available at zoom 16+, but marked with `min_zoom: 17` to suggest that they are suitable for display at zoom level 17 and higher.

 Individual `building_part` geometries from OpenStreetMap following the [Simple 3D Buildings](http://wiki.openstreetmap.org/wiki/Simple_3D_Buildings) tags at higher zoom levels.
 Building parts may receive a `root_id` corresponding to the building feature, if any, with which they intersect.